Carnage203/civicPulse/README.md

 ## 💡 About

-CivicPulse utilizes modern Large Language Models (LLMs) and vector search to transform how civic issues are tracked and resolved.
+CivicPulse utilizes Large Language Models (LLMs) and vector search to transform how civic issues are tracked and resolved.
 Unlike traditional ticketing systems, CivicPulse understands the _context_ of complaints, automatically grouping similar issues (clustering) and allowing administrators to "chat" with their data to uncover trends.

 ---